wp-plugins/contact-form-7-modules/readme.txt

 == Changelog ==

+= 1.2 =
+* Hidden fields are now displayed inside a hidden `<div>` instead of Contact Form 7's default `<p>`.
+This makes hidden fields more hidden :-)
+* Added brand-new module: Send All Fields.
+Allows you to add a `[all-fields]` tag to your email message that includes every submitted field in one tag.

 = 1.1.1 =
 * Fixed `Parameter 1 to wpcf7_add_tag_generator_hidden() expected to be a reference, value given` error, <a href="http://www.seodenver.com/contact-form-7-hidden-fields/#comment-116384456"> as reported by BDN Online</a>